 Model selection, and interpretation

 A series of traditional LCA of the responses to carbohydrate intake within the 7 time slots of the day was first examined.
 These initial analyses ignored the clustering of observation days within participants of the survey.
 Table 3.1 shows the latent class solutions for one to five classes (see rows under the Fixed effects model section).
-The BIC declines with increases in the number of day level classes increases.
+The BIC declines as the number of day level classes increases.
 However, the improvement of BIC dropped to less than 1000 from 3 class to 4 class solutions (658.9) and from 4 class to 5 class solutions (361.7).
 Entropy index indicates that the 4 class model could explain about 51% percent of the data, while p values of Lo-Mendell-Rubun LRT suggest that the more classes we fit, the better model we will have until up to 6 classes (p = 0.06 and is not shown in the table).
 For the sake of parsimony, we only extended the model with random effects building on 2 class, 3 class, and 4 class solutions.

 The results of the random effects models are presented in Table 3.1 under the Random effects model section.
 It is obvious that the BIC improves with the addition of random effects to account for the nested structure of the data.
 Entropy indicates that 2 classes in the day level and 4 classes in the individual level may be the best solution mathematically.
 However, after these solutions were checked in more details, the most substantively interpretable model was found to be the 3×3 random effect model, which is the model with 3 latent classes in the day level and 3 latent classes in the individual level.
 We must emphasize that different researchers may have made decisions slightly different from ours, we have provided other solutions in Appendix C for reference.